-Each faculty member is responsible for obtaining the phone number and/or email address of his/her academic dean, so that he/she will be able to contact the dean in a timely fashion when an illness or emergency arises.
+Each faculty member is responsible for obtaining the phone number and/or email address of his/her CIAS, so that he/she will be able to contact them in a timely fashion when an illness or emergency arises.

-It is the responsibility of the teacher to have available general plans for three days including:
+It is the responsibility of the teacher to have available emergency plans for three days including:

-- 1. Class list for each of your classes - 2.
-Lesson plans for each of your classes - 3.
-Needed instructional materials for your substitute - 4.
-Your daily schedule, including duties, etc.
+- 1. Lesson plans for each of your classes - 2.
+Needed instructional materials for your substitute